h2non/rocky/README.md

 #### route#balance(urls)

 Define a set of URLs to balance between with a simple round-robin like scheduler.
+`urls` param must be an array of strings.

 #### route#reply(status, [ headers, body ])